CarlosTussi/rio_listings/README.md

     * MaxMinScaler()

 ### Model
+- This project can be seen as an [MLOps Level 0: Manual process](https://cloud.google.com/architecture/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning).

-- In order to achieve the final model, the following steps were necessary:
+- In order to achieve the final model, the following steps were necessary

 ![alt text](misc/modeltraining.png)